Thumbnail image

 There is a dearth of information on how to run a Flask/Django app on Kubernetes using gunicorn (mostly for good reason!).
 What information is available is often conflicting and confusing.
 Based on issues I’ve seen with my customers at Defiance Digital in the last year or so, I developed a test repository to experiment with different configurations and see which is best.

-tl;dr The conventional wisdom to use multiple workers in a containerized instance of Flask/Django/anything that is served with gunicorn is incorrect - you should only use one worker per container, otherwise you’re not properly using the resources allocated to your application.
+tl;dr The conventional wisdom to use multiple workers in a containerized instance of Flask/Django/anything that is served with gunicorn is incorrect - you should only use one or two workers per container, otherwise you’re not properly using the resources allocated to your application.
 Using multiple workers per container also runs the risk of OOM SIGKILLs without logging, making diagnosis of issues much more difficult than it would be otherwise.

 The Issues